 Another issue with smart classes has been teachers’ reluctance to use them.
 A good number of teachers in our government schools are not tech-savvy.
 To them using and maintaining a costly machine appears more like a burden.

 At iDream Education, for some years now we have been experimenting with one-on-one learning.
 This essentially means that we shift the power of technology from the hands of the teacher and give it to the child.
 Imagine a child in a government school holding a tablet filled with reading material, audio stories, animated multi-media content, and app-based learning games across all subjects he or she studies.

 Every child is now free or independent to choose the way they want to learn.
 They are sitting in a very non-judgmental environment.
 Here they know they are not being judged on how fast they learn and how quickly they can be ready to give the exam.
 Whether a child takes 30 minutes to understand a topic or an hour.
 A child can keep practicing the concept unless the child feels confident to move on.
 This tablet-based ecosystem also helps a teacher to get more involved in her role as a mentor.

 A place where you can find digital content for government schools.

-The tablet based interactive learning is the next wave of innovation happening in the education space.
-These are still early days though and we shall have more updates in the times to come on how learning on tablets or smartphones will really have an impact on improving the learning levels of children in the government schools.
+The tablet-based interactive learning is the next wave of innovation happening in the education space.
+These are still early days though.
+We shall have more updates in the times to come on how learning on tablets or smartphones will really have an impact on improving the learning levels of children in government schools.

-If you would like to know more about our tablet based initiative, please do visit the link below:
+If you would like to know more about our tablet-based initiative, please visit the link below:

-We would also love to hear your views on what do you think whether tablet based learning is the answer to truly engaging the child and improving the quality of learning in our government schools.
+We would also love to hear your views on what you think.
+Whether tablet-based learning is the answer to truly engaging the child in learning?
+Will it improve the quality of learning in our government schools?

 Download Now – online learning app